SmarterApp/RDW_Documentation/docs/Runbook.language.md

 ## Runbook - Language Support

-**Intended Audience**: this document contains information for configuring language support for the UI applications and generated reports.
+**Intended Audience**: This document contains information for configuring language support for the UI applications and generated reports in the [Reporting Data Warehouse](../README.md) (RDW).
+Additional information is available in the main [Runbook](Runbook.md).
 Operations and system administration may find it useful.

 ### Language Installation
 By default all UI and report-processor applications ship with English as an available, embedded language.
 Installing additional languages requires both configuration changes and translation message files to be made available to the applications.